vzhou842/victorzhou.com/content/posts/2019-04-02-gini-impurity.md

 ![](/media/gini-impurity-post/scikit-learn.png)

-The default criterion is "gini" for the **Gini Impurity**.
+The [RandomForestClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) documentation says the same thing.
+Both mention that the default criterion is "gini" for the **Gini Impurity**.
 What is that?!

 > TLDR: Read the [Recap](#recap)

 ## Decision Trees 🌲

-Training a decision tree consists of iteratively splitting the current dataset into two parts.
+Training a decision tree consists of iteratively splitting the current data into two branches.
 Say we had the following datapoints:

 ![The Dataset](/media/gini-impurity-post/dataset.svg)

 <style>
 .inline-point {
-  margin: 0 1px;
+  margin: 2px 1px;
   width: 8px;
   height: 8px;
   border-radius: 4px;